Bijedic/abaptrap/README.md

 # sap-printing-forms
-ABAP Program that allows printing of invoice using SAPScript, Smart Form and Adobe Form.
+ABAP program that allows invoices to be printed using SAPScript, Smart Form, and Adobe Form

 # License
 Apache License 2.0